Pappy & Harriet's: 2003–2021

 In 2014, Simian Mobile Disco performed/recorded their live album "Whorl" during a one-off set at Pappy & Harriet's.
 The set, a jam session in the desert, and a bit of studio work in London contributed to the final album.

 Coachella Festival promoters Goldenvoice Productions and Santa Monica-based NPR station KCRW have presented shows at Pappy & Harriet's.
 The majority of bookings were generated by one of the club's former co-owners, Robyn Celia.

 For a period of time, a Monday night Open Mic hosted by musician Ted Quinn featured hundreds of performers.
 Most of the Open Mic performers are local or lesser-known traveling troubadours, but many established artists, including Feist, Julie Christensen, and Ke$ha have also made appearances.

 2021–Present

 In 2021, after almost two decades of ownership, Robyn and Linda sold the business and property to Morgan Margolis, CEO of Knitting Factory & Partners, music curators Knitting Factory Ent. and their booking arm, Bravo Presents.
-Plaintiffs Morgan Margolis, John Chapman, S&H Desert Depot LLC of P&H Pioneertown LP LLC partners dealt with a heated lawsuit against Defendants JB Moresco and Lisa Elin of P&H Pioneertown GP LLC, which resulted in a 3.5-year battle through the justice system.
-The plaintiff team decisively won the lengthy fight and final takeover of the business and property on December 23, 2024.
+Plaintiffs Morgan Margolis, John Chapman, S&H Desert Depot LLC of P&H Pioneertown LP LLC partners filed a lawsuit against JB Moresco and Lisa Elin of P&H Pioneertown GP LLC, which resulted in a 3.5-year legal battle.
+The plaintiffs ultimately prevailed, and a final takeover of the business and property occurred on December 23, 2024.

 For a three-year period between 2021 and 2024, the name of the business was briefly spelled as "Pappy + Harriet's".
 The name has since been changed back to its original spelling using the ampersand.
 (Pappy & Harriet's).